bobev18/py3chess/README.md

 3. make a flat branch and implement only the flat moves
 4. make direct comparison between flat and non flat mem usage results are -- storing Move obj is better than a flat list !!!!!!!

+heat map works twice slower than the current is_in_check!

+tottime - is time spend in the method minus the sub calls Have to find another way to optimize is_in_check: ncalls  tottime  percall  cumtime  percall filename:lineno(function) 571117   11.666    0.000   12.110    0.000 board.py:388(is_in_check)

+merged directional cycles
+   549840   15.223    0.000   16.116    0.000 board.py:388(is_in_check)

+There is no point of altering the cycles -- the number of comparisons between hitters and board state cannot be reduced

+To avoid the verifying all potential hitter positions is to keep track of these during the move executions.
+That information cannot be the validated moves but it should work for naive moves
+This is more core change than the heat map

+High level concept is like this: keep Piece's equivalent of ACT_MAP and update it dynamically based on move executions let's have a method "update_naives"; for non directional moves, that will be an if check, but for directional ones it will be a cutoff for the direction sequence so after move execution we cycle through pieces, and call update_naives with the Move (or destination, etc) To avoid another cycle, the updated data should be passed into heatmap
+--- initial naive_moves for a piece need to be processed via the current naive_moves method